jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-21/chapter-20.md

-+++
+---
+heading: "Chapter 20"
-title= "How Commerce broke through Europe's Barbarism" heading= "Chapter 20" date= 2021-09-18 author= "Montesquieu" image= "/covers/spirit.jpg" description= "Research from Montesquieu" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-21" linkbtext= "Suicide" linkf= "/research/montesquieu/spirit-of-the-laws/book-22/chapter-1" linkftext= "Immortality-of-the-soul"
+title: "How Commerce broke through Europe's Barbarism"
-+++
+weight: 68
+description: "Commerce was transferred to Jews who were covered with infamy.
+It soon ranked with the most shameful usury with monopolies, the levying of subsidies, and all the dishonest means of acquiring wealth"
+image: "/covers/spirit.jpg"
+author: Montesquieu
+icon: /icons/mont.png
+---

 Aristotle's philosophy was carried to the west.
 It pleased the subtile geniuses, who were the virtuosi of those times of ignorance.